home Hair & Skin arrow

 The procedure: First, our experienced physicians remove individual strong hair roots from the back of the head.
 Then, step by step, they insert them into the thinning areas in the problem zones – until a full, buoyant and shiny coat is created.

 Sounds good to you?
 Wonderful!
-Then you should definitely meet up with our HAIR & SKIN experts soon.
+Then you should definitely meet up with our HAIR & SKIN experts at one of our many clinics in Switzerland soon.
 Why not contact us today for a free consultation?
 We are looking forward to meeting you!

 FREE APPOINTMENT